 Safety at the Y

 As one of the nation’s largest providers of youth and family programs, the YMCA has made the safety of children and everyone we serve a top priority.
-Providing a safe, secure and clean environment for members and participants is essential to the Y’s cause of strengthening community.
+Providing a safe, secure and clean environment for members and other guests is essential to the Y’s cause of strengthening community.

-McGaw YMCA may suspend or terminate membership for anyone who falsifies a membership card, allows an unauthorized guest in the building, or engages in similar behavior.
+McGaw YMCA may suspend or terminate membership or facility access for anyone who falsifies identification, misuses a membership card, brings unauthorized guests, or engages in other policy violations.

 Creating a Child Safe Environment